hijrahsaputra/praxis-academy/kemampuan-dasar/kemampuan-dasar-2/praktik-2.md

 Dua model pull request di Github:

 1. **Fork & Pull Model** - Used in a public repository for which we don't have push access
+2. **Share Repository Model** - Used in a private repository for which we have push access.
+Fork is not required is this case.

 ![alt text](https://github.com/hijrahsaputra/images/blob/master/fork.png)

 konfirmasi penambahan pull request dengan fork & full model